ermisnetwork/ermis-chat-js-sdk/README.md

 **Sort:**

-Type is object or array of objects.
-The sorting used for the channels matching the filters.
-Sorting is based on field and direction, multiple sorting options can be provided.
-You can sort based on `last_message_at`.
+Type: Object or array of objects.
+The sorting used for the channels that match the filters.
+Sorting is based on the field and direction, and multiple sorting options can be provided.
+You can sort based on fields such as `last_message_at`.
 Direction can be ascending (1) or descending (-1).

 ```javascript
 const sort = [{ last_message_at: -1 }];